weberdaniel/reactive-cpp/README.md

 <tbody>
 <tr>
 <td width="33%"> <img align='left' src="https://github.com/weberdaniel/supervisor-demo/raw/main/doc/images/reactive_design.jpg" width="100%">  </td>
 <td> The principle of reactive software design patterns reaches back to the 1970s.
 A famous example of a reactive software design is the AXD301 Ericsson switch, which provides a nine-nines reliability (99.9999999%), which is basically a millisecond of downtime per year.
-Since highly distributed software architectures are common - reactive design patterns have been rediscovered and become relevant on hardware related software domains as well.
-Examples for this are the IoT.
-But also tech companies aim for a decentralized fault-tolerant data center technology.
-For example Microsoft is testing out underwater distributed data centers.
-Multi-core CPUs can be regarded as distributed systems as well.
-Therefore the design principles of devices like the Ericsson switch AXD301 are getting rediscovered and become implemented on other programming domains as well.
-Since today any kind of software can be regarded as a part of a distributed architecture, reactive design patterns can be applied to almost any software that should be fault-tolerant and highly reliable.
+Since highly distributed software architectures are very common today - reactive design patterns have been rediscovered (see Docker Swarm) but can also become relevant on hardware related software domains as well (performance): Examples for this is the IoT.
+Multi-core CPUs can be regarded as distributed systems as well..
+Since today any kind of software can be regarded as a part of a distributed architecture, reactive design patterns can be applied to almost any software on any OSI layer.
 This is reflected in the creation of the Reactive Manifesto in order to spread word about the design concepts: https://www.reactivemanifesto.org
 (Book Cover: Reactive Design Patterns, Roland Kuhn)  </td>
 </tr>
 </tbody>